morinim/vita/README.md

 1. Set up a MinGW/MSYS environment.
 2. Get the latest Boost.
-3. Extract Boost archive under `vita/src/` directory (you can expand Boost in a different path but you'll have to add the `stage\lib` directory to the library search path and `boost/` to the include search path).
+3. Extract Boost archive under `vita/src/` directory (you can expand Boost in a different path but you'll have to add the `stage/lib` directory to the library search path and `boost/` to the include search path).
 4. Open the Windows command prompt (`cmd.exe` *not* MSYS) and cd to your boost directory.
 5. Execute
     `bootstrap.bat mingw`